btmartin721/ClineHelpR/README.md

     env.list = envList, plotDIR = "./plots")
 ```

-This will generate several plots.
+This will also generate two plots.

 1. All your input rasters with sample localities overlaid as points.
 2. Background points for several partitioning methods.
 See the ENMeval vignette for more info on bg partitions.